 What are your crown jewels?
 Which systems, if compromised, would cause existential harm?
 We quantify business impact across confidentiality, integrity, and availability.

 Team capabilities, technical debt, budget constraints, cultural factors.
-Your poverty line must be achievable—we factor in what you can actually implement and sustain.
+Your poverty line must be achievable — we factor in what you can actually implement and sustain.

-Foundations doesn't just tell you your poverty line—it shows you the gap between where you are and where you need to be, prioritizes investments by impact, and tracks your progress over time.
+Foundations doesn't just locate your poverty line — it shows the gap between where you are and where you need to be, prioritizes investments by impact, and tracks progress over time.
+Board-ready dashboards, executive summaries, and detailed technical roadmaps, personalized to your organization.

 Stop guessing.
 Stop overspending.
 Stop underspending.
+Foundations computes your minimum viable security posture—contextualized, quantified, and defensible.